emirkaanozdemr/OzQIS/README.md

 ## Purpose

-The purpose of the script is to quantify how similar a quantum state is to a reference state using quantum relative entropy.
-This provides insight into how the state evolves with different parameters and can be used in various quantum information applications.
+The purpose of the script is to present all operations mentioned in the article as a single, simple example, and it is recommended that you use 'implementation/library_implementation.py' in your own code.